Stardew Valley is a great game focused on bringing life to your grandfather’s old farm.

 - Level 9: Rain Totem

-The Foraging level 6 to 9 unlocks are pretty useful.
+The Foraging unlocks from level 6 to 9 are notably useful.
 Now you have access to Warp Totems which can be activated to teleport you to specific locations.
 You also finally get the winter and fall Wild Seeds.

 Stardew Valley Foraging Level 10: Lumberjack or Tapper?
 Botanist or Tracker?

-At Foraging level 10 you will be given a choice between another two professions.
+At Foraging level 10, you will be offered a choice between two more professions.

 This choice is dependant on what you picked at level 5, so if you’re reading this before level 5 make sure you plan ahead!
 If you picked Forester at level 5, you pick between Lumberjack and Tapper.